Saad Lamjarred

-Saad Lamjarred (سعد بشير لمجرد; born 7 April 1985) is a Moroccan singer-songwriter, multi-instrumentalist, dancer, record producer and actor.
-His official music video for "LM3ALLEM" has received over 1 billion views on YouTube; he has had over 4 billion views and 14 millions subscribers on his YouTube channel, making him the best-selling Arab music artist of all time.
+Saad Bachir Lamjarred (سعد بشير لمجرد; born 7 April 1985) is a Moroccan singer, songwriter, actor, multi-instrumentalist, dancer, and record producer.
+He is widely known for his music video "LM3ALLEM" which received over 1 billion views on YouTube, making it the most-viewed Arabic music video on YouTube.
+His music videos are among the most watched in the MENA region and the most viewed in Morocco.

-On 24 February 2023, a court in Paris convicted him to 6 years in prison for rape.
-Lamjarred denied the charge, claiming that he did not penetrate the victim, and has appealed the decision in court.

 Early life

 Lamjarred was born to Bachir Abdou, a Moroccan classical singer, and Nezha Regragui, an actress and comedian.

 From an early age, Lamjarred had a special interest in playing the piano, as well as singing as early as the age of four.
+He often uses his platform to advocate for various social causes, participating in charity events and initiatives.

 Lamjarred then went on to study at the Conservatory of Music in Rabat, where he studied music, art theory and dance.
 He would perform many productions wherein he would collaborate with his father.

 Lamjarred moved to the US in 2001 and cites this as one of the main sources of inspiration for his music, crediting the experience for exposing him to western music and having a defining effect on his style and the type of artist he wanted to identify as.

+Lamjarred faces another rape trial in France’s Var Assize Court for a 2018 incident in Saint-Tropez.
+Past allegations in New York and Casablanca were either dropped or settled, but they remain part of his controversial public profile.